trencat/Trencat/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments